senith02/senith02/README.md

-- 👋 Hi, I’m @senith02
+- 👋 Hi, I’m Senith Nimsara.
-- 👀 I’m interested in coding and programming
+- 👀 I’m interested in Coding and Programming.
 - 🌱 I’m currently learning computer science and software engineering
-- 📫 How to reach me email at [senith2002n@gmail.com]
+- 📫 How to reach me: email at [senith2002n@gmail.com]

 <!---
 senith02/senith02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.